iplusacademy/moodle-report_payments/README.md

 * Course Category
 * Global

-But it also adds the possibility to add payments to custom reports so (daily - weekly) monthly reports can be generated.
+But it also adds the possibility to add payments to custom reports so (daily - weekly - monthly) reports can be generated and send automatically to the finance department.

 ### Supported databases ###